-Student Senate, plans and implements most student activities throughout the year.
-Some events that are organized include, but are not limited to, dances, movie nights, student trips, and casino night.
+Student Senate plans and implements most student activities throughout the year.
+Some events that are organized include, but are not limited to, weekly movie nights, student trips, Bingo Night, Karaoke Night, and Casino Night.
 A variety of cultural programs offer students the opportunity to see live performances by college groups and touring professionals.
 Most of these events are free to students, paid for by their activities fees and coordinated by Student Senate.